 One young man shot with a “shotgun” during a protest is likely to lose his sight.
 “I refused treatment at the hospital because I was afraid,” he said.
 Richard Somolo, Deputy Director of the “Physicians for Human Rights,” (PHR) organization, said, “This is a serious issue that is not receiving appropriate media coverage.”

 According to human rights organizations in Bahrain, soldiers stationed around the SMC are arresting people as soon as they arrive to the hospital, taking them to secret locations to be tortured.
 The Bahraini opposition see the medical complex as a government military base rather than a place where the wounded can receive necessary care.

 Abdul Azizi al-Khalifa, Bahrain media spokesman and member of the ruling family, said that soldiers stationed around the SMC “respect the law.”
-He denied the aforementioned allegations outright, and said that wounded protesters are not being tortured by the soldiers.
+He denied the aforementioned allegations outright, and said that wounded protesters are not being tortured

 The spokesman also said that no one has been denied medical treatment.
 “However, when the injury is serious, it is only normal to inform the security forces.
 This is the norm worldwide.
 We cannot be condemned in this regard,” he added.